Scaling In and Scaling Out in Cloud Firewall for AWS Auto Scaling Groups

 -

-Important - In order to complete the scaling behavior for scale down flows, as well: Repeat the two sections above with an additional Alarm for the state in which the Gateways group should reduce its size and an additional Scaling Policy action defining how to scale down.
+Important - To complete the scaling behavior for scale down flows, repeat the two sections above with an additional Alarm for the state in which the Cloud Firewall Gateways group should reduce its size and an additional Scaling Policy action defining how to scale down.

 |